Yazid Atouba

-Yazid Atouba ([jazi atuba]; born 2 January 1993) is a Cameroonian footballer who plays as a midfielder, for Angolan football club Primeiro de Agosto.
+Yazid Atouba ([jazi atuba]; born 2 January 1993) is a Cameroonian footballer who plays as a midfielder, lastly for Angolan football club Primeiro de Agosto.

 Career

 Club

 After spending his early career in his native land of Cameroon, Atouba was drafted by the Chicago Fire of Major League Soccer on 17 January 2013 as the 30th overall pick in the 2013 MLS SuperDraft.
 Then after impressing coaches in Chicago's pre-season camps, Atouba was officially signed by the team on 1 March 2013.
 Then, just two days after signing his first professional contract, Atouba made his MLS debut in the Fire's first match of the season against the defending champions Los Angeles Galaxy at the Home Depot Center in Carson, California when he came on in the 70th minute for Joel Lindpere, however the Fire came out in the end with a 4–0 loss.

 He was waived by the Fire in March 2014.
 On 31 January 2015, Atouba signed with Elite One champions Coton Sport.
 He remained there until July 2016 when he departed to join Linafoot side AS Vita Club in the DR Congo.

 On 26 February 2019, Atouba was released by Maritzburg United.

 In 2019–20, he signed in for Primeiro de Agosto in the Angolan league, the Girabola.